slashclash/imdb_parser/README.md

 Main libraries:
   - Beautiful Soup for parsing.
   - Requests for HTTP requests.
-  - openpyxl for xlsx files
+  - openpyxl for xlsx files.
-  - json for json files
+  - json for json files.